Skip to content

 1. Toll-free numbers cost extra

-Dialpad’s toll-free numbers start at $15 per number per month, and calls cost $0.02 per minute.
+Dialpad’s toll-free numbers start at $15 per number per month, and calls cost $0.02 per minute for incoming calls.
 You also have to pay additional setup fees depending on what you buy.

 2. Key features locked behind expensive tiers